Cray-HPE/docs-csm/operations/rack_resiliency/Resiliency_Monitoring_Service.md

 * WARNING in lib_rms - list of unconfigured services are - ['cilium-operator', 'cray-dvs-mqtt-ss', 'kyverno-cleanup-controller']
 * WARNING in lib_rms - Host ncn-s003 is in - Offline state

-For troubleshooting the messages logged by RMS refer to [troubleshooting section](Troubleshooting.md).
+For troubleshooting the messages logged by RMS refer to [Troubleshooting section](Troubleshooting.md).